 We’ve been off meat for a while now, for various (mostly moral reasons), so that hugely affects our food choices while travelling.
 Vietnam, in general, has been quite easy from that point of view, there’s nearly always a veggie option, owing largely to a big Buddhist population.

-In saying that Hanoi was like Veggie heaven! so many options, so we thought we’d throw a section in here for our leaf-eating readers!
-Although I can guarantee you even if you’re a carnivore, you’ll enjoy a meal in any of these smashing eateries!!
+In saying that Hanoi was like Veggie Heaven! so many options, so we thought we’d throw a section in here for our leaf-eating readers!
+Although I can guarantee you that even if you’re a carnivore, you’ll enjoy a meal in any of these smashing eateries!!

 Bồ Đề Chay: